 - • Community has always been a top priority at Colgate.
 One of our proudest initiatives is Estrellas Colgate in Mexico, a non-profit fully funded by Colgate since 1980 to help low-income children foster good habits and gain education through athletic and health programs.

 - • Colgate is proud to partner with the YMCA to help Black and Hispanic teens from underserved communities and schools have access to quality educational programs like Y Scholars.
 We are a proud sponsor of the Hispanic Achiever Awards and College Scholarships.

-To promote the importance of education among Latinos and help them on the path to higher education, Colgate in partnership with the Hispanic Heritage Foundation sponsors the Haz la U educational grant program.
-This program awards 31 educational grants totaling $100,000.
+• To promote the importance of education among Latinos and help them on the path to higher education, Colgate partners with the Hispanic Heritage Foundation to sponsor the Haz la U educational grant program.
+Each year, this program awards 31 educational grants totaling $100,000.
 This initiative is committed to preparing future generations of Latinos and to giving them the tools to become leaders in their communities.

-The Colgate Women’s Games continue to be the largest women’s amateur indoor track and field series in the U.S. For 45 years, this program has helped young girls and women develop a strong sense of personal achievement and self-esteem, value teamwork and discover the importance of education.
-Open and free to all girls from elementary school through college and beyond, Colgate Women’s Games has awarded more than $2.6 million in educational grants-in-aid.
-And to date, 26 Colgate Women’s Games alumnae have gone on to compete in the Olympics!
+• The Colgate Women’s Games continues to be the largest amateur women’s indoor track and field series in the U.S. For 46 years, this program has helped young girls and women develop a strong sense of personal achievement and self-esteem, value teamwork and appreciate the importance of education.
+Open and free to all participants, Colgate Women’s Games has awarded more than $2.6 million in educational grants-in-aid.
+And to date, 26 Colgate Women’s Games alumni have gone on to compete in the Olympics!

 Advancing Health and Well-being